 If you’re looking for an amazing city to study in, Nottingham is the place for you!
 Conrad, our alumna, tells us all about his experience living and studying in this vibrant city.

 Hi, i’m Conrad and moving to Nottingham to study at NTU provided me with an amazing university experience.
 I was the first member of my family to attend university.
 As well as wanting to continue learning and experience a new city, I wanted to get out of my hometown – Leeds.

 Once I had narrowed down which universities offered the courses I was interested in, I chose to come to Nottingham by looking through the gig guide in the NME.
 Every band that toured the country never failed to play Nottingham.
 That was as eloquent a recommendation as I could hope for, and I spent much of Freshers Week in the Rock City Venue.

 I soon found that Nottingham is a lot different to what I had been used to.
 Leeds is a loud and intense place, and I found Nottingham to be far more relaxed.
 It’s a big, creative, seething city, but still manages to be calm and unassuming.
 And very very green.

-It was all written about in LeftLion, an essential read that can be picked up pretty much anywhere in town, every month.
-I even took the chance to see Nottingham Forest, whose ground really is in one of the loveliest settings you can ask for, right next to the river!
+The whole thing was written about in LeftLion.
+A must-read that can be found pretty much anywhere in town every month.
+I even took the chance to see Nottingham Forest, whose ground really is in one of the loveliest settings you can ask for.
+And it is right next to the river!

-Nottingham is in a constant state of renewal, and I’ve seen wonderful public places like the New Art Exchange, Rough Trade and Nottingham Contemporary open.
-These have quickly become an essential part of the cultural life of the city, forums to encourage everyone who visits to add to that culture themselves.
-I am a proud Yorkshireman but Nottingham has been the making of me, and I am excited to see how the city continues to grow and change.
+Nottingham is in a constant state of renewal and upgrade.
+I’ve seen wonderful public places like the New Art Exchange, Rough Trade and Nottingham Contemporary open.
+These have quickly become an essential part of the cultural life of the city forums to encourage everyone who visits to add to that culture themselves.
+I am a proud Yorkshireman but Nottingham has been the making of me.
+I am excited to see how the city continues to grow and change.

 By Simon Brown – Curator at Newstead Abbey